asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 > application settings > port forwarding > applications > ssh server > internet client > select your device from the list of devices > press ‘add’

+- then

-- **collect the IP address of your newly 'added' devices from the router home tab, and use this IP address for ssh connection**
+> **go to the router home tab > collect the IP address of your newly 'added' device and use this IP address for ssh connection**